uzairudev/Named-Entity-Recognition/README.md

-Sure!
-Here is the revised README including a References section:

 # Sentiment Analysis with Hidden Markov Model (HMM)

 Welcome to the Sentiment Analysis with Hidden Markov Model (HMM) project!
 This project implements an HMM algorithm to perform sentiment analysis, following a structured approach to build and train the model using the Baum-Welch algorithm and the Viterbi algorithm.